CopernicaMarketingSoftware/Documentation/Mailerq/5.2/message-store-options.md

 * **modified**: last modified timestamp
 * **encoding**: either "gzip" or "identity"

-Each individual part has the following properties:
+Each individual part of a big message has the following properties:

 * **_id**: unique message identifier, this is unique for each part
 * **parent**: identifier of the master document